RESTRICTIONS FOR ROCKY CREEK ESTATES

 breeding and feeding of any animals or birds.
 All pets must be kept in a fenced area or on a leash when outside of a residence.
 No pets shall be allowed to run loose on the property.
 All dogs and cats, when outside, must wear a collar with tags identifying the property owner and home address.

 Section 9.
 Fences and Plants.
 No fence or wall shall be located between the Street and the Building Line.
 All fences shall be built from masonry or wood (or faux wood) materials, use only new materials and maintained so as to appear neat and presentable at all times.
 Broken and damaged boards are to be replaced.
 Fence design and construction is included in the architectural control procedure as described herein.
-Hedges or shrubs less than ten ( I 0) feet in height may be located between the Street and Building Set Back Line and must be maintained neat and trim at all times.
+Hedges or shrubs less than ten (10) feet in height may be located between the Street and Building Set Back Line and must be maintained neat and trim at all times.
 Trees which may reach a height of 30 or more feet at maturity may be planted anywhere on the lot outside of easements.
-Fences located behind the rear wall of homes on lots that adjoin the recreational reserve may not be solid wooden fences, but must be ornamental wrought iron and at a height of five (5) feet in height.
-Wrought Iron fences constructed prior to 2021 must be five (5) feet in height when being replaced to be in compliance.
+Fences located behind the rear wall of homes on lots that adjoin the recreational reserve may not be solid wooden fences, but must be ornamental wrought iron and at a height of Four (4) feet in height.
 Fencing along the West preserve (Warren Ranch) must be five (5) feet in height and can not exceed this height.
 This can not be a privacy fence.
 Must be constructed using cattle/hog panels or wrought iron.
 Cattle/hog panels can not be attached to the barbed wire used by Warren Ranch/Katy Prarie Conservatory.
 Homes on the East perimeter of the neighborhood, fencing on the rear of the property that separates Rocky Creek Estates from the adjacent property must be at least six (6) feet in height not to exceed ten (10) in height.
 Fences built prior to 2021 that do not meet this height requirement must be in compliance when replaced to be in compliance.
 Fencing that separates the residential lots from the commercial lots must be six (6) feet in height.
 The fence will be flat top wrought iron with privacy pickets.
 The commercial lots are responsible for the wrought iron section of the fence.
 The residential lots are responsible for the wooden privacy pickets.